Née Margaret Vennette Herron

 Died March 15, 1973, Lakeland, Florida

 You begin your research simply enough, but before long, the extravagant complexity of lives intrudes.
 A simple biographical sketch becomes a mere introduction to a story too big for the confines of blog entry.
 (And what an ugly word, blog.)
-An author of a single story and a single letter to Weird Tales is revealed to be a most interesting woman, her life embedded in a fascinating story that begins in twin forces of poverty and religious fervor and includes in its chapters: agitation, scandal, exile, the building of institutions, world travel, marriages beginning and ending in exotic places, and even a fatal fall from an Egyptian pyramid.
+An author of a single story in and a single letter to Weird Tales is revealed to be a most interesting woman, her life embedded in a fascinating story that begins in twin forces of poverty and religious fervor and includes in its chapters: agitation, scandal, exile, the building of institutions, world travel, marriages beginning and ending in exotic places, and even a fatal fall from an Egyptian pyramid.
+The woman was Vennette Herron, a teller of weird tales and so much more.

 Poet and author Vennette Herron and her family all came out of the American Midwest.
 Her father, George Davis Herron (1862-1925) was a Hoosier, native of a small town with an exotic name, Montezuma, Indiana.
 His family was poor but devout, and Herron's childhood was "obsessed with premonitions of a religious world mission."
 He studied at Ripon College in Ripon, Wisconsin, from 1879 to 1882, in the process finding a wife in Mary V. Everhard, daughter of the mayor.
 The couple were married and Herron entered the Congregationalist ministry in 1883.
 For the next few years, the Herrons moved from state to state.
 Margaret Vennette Herron was born on September 11, 1885, in Zanesville, Ohio, her younger siblings in Wisconsin and Iowa.
 It was in Minnesota, however, that George Herron made a name for himself with an 1890 lecture, "The Message of Jesus to Men of Wealth."
 That lecture led to a position in the pastorate at Burlington, Iowa, then to a professorship created especially for him at Iowa College, now known as Grinnell College.